wxianxin/Linux_From_Scratch_8.0/README.md

 # Linux_From_Scratch_8.0

-The whole process is suprising smooth.
+The whole process is suprisingly smooth.
 Highly recommended.